MileHacker Logo

 Geographical Overview

 Malanje province lies in north-central Angola, distinguished by its elevated plains and diverse topography.
-It is found on the Angolan plateau, giving it a generally mild tropical climate despite its latitude.
+It is situated on the Angolan plateau, giving it a generally mild tropical climate despite its latitude.
 The province encompasses a vast area, marked by rolling hills, fertile river valleys, and striking geological formations.
 This river system supports the region's husbandry and a lifeline for many communities.

 Landscape Features